livecode/livecode/docs/contributing_to_docs.md

 parameters defined in the Syntax elements to correspond exactly to those described later on in the entry.

+Furthermore, where possible, individual lines within the document should not exceed 72 characters in length.
+This makes it easier to read, and review on GitHub.

 ## Instructiveness

 One major objective we have with our documentation is to improve our